phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 ## Your goal

-Your goal is to finish the implementation started by Gabriel maintaining the same style and test coverage.
-What's still missing:
+* Finish the implementation started by Gabriel maintaining the same style and test coverage level.
+* Add the following components:
     * Endpoint to accept commands.
     * Logic to process different command types and update the user profile accordingly.
     * We were not sure, but maybe we have to accept commands in batches and not one by one?

 You are expected to work in your own Git repository and send us a link to it when you are done.
-Feel free to commit as often and as granularly as you want, we like to see the progress in thinking!
+Feel free to commit as often and as granularly as you want, we like to see how the progress was.

 ## What's next?

-In the end we will print the diff and send to Gabriel via paper mail, so he will be able to review it as well :).
+In the end we will print the diff and send to Gabriel via paper mail, so he will be able to review it as well.

 ## A bit more serious